Top Sites in Lisbon: 2025 Travel Guide

 Designed by a student of Gustave Eiffel, this wrought-iron elevator is a piece of functional art.
 It connects downtown to Bairro Alto with an air of Parisian elegance and Lisbon soul, topped by a platform that reveals layers of the city.

-Why It’s More Than a Ride: It’s a moment of vertical wonder in a city defined by its hills.
+Soverra Tip: Take a ride up the lift.
+It’s a moment of vertical wonder in a city defined by its hills.

 The Santa Justa Lift, nestled in Lisbon’s historic downtown, offers both industrial beauty and panoramic city views from above.